diva-exchange/i2p/README.md

-# I2P - ready to use
+# I2P - For Everyone

 Two flavours are available:
 * Entry-level experience: I2P, Tor and a proxy to enable everyone to get started using the i2p and onion network.
 It's tagged as "i2p-tor-proxy".